sidan-lab/plutus-dev-container/README.md

   <h1>Plutus Development Template</h1>
 </div>

 A template for Plutus smart contract development with everything you need to get started quickly.
 This template streamlines your development process and provides a structured foundation for your smart contracts.
+With the dev container setup, you could get the pre-compiled linting support and import suggestion to streamline `PlutusTx` development.

 ## Features